RealBlakeLee/FinalPLPA/README.md

 # Prerequisites:
 1. Have RStudio Version 4.4.2
-2. 96-Well Plate must be in similar format to Example_Plate.xlsx
+2. 96-Well Plate must be in similar format to No Iron (Correct Format).xlsx
 3. A separate excel file as a "Key" - A file labeling each well.
-Unlabeled wells will automatically be marked as N/A. See Example_Key.xlsx for the specific format.
+Unlabeled wells will automatically be marked as N/A. See Microplate_Key.xlsx for the specific format.

 # Steps
 1. Firstly, download Final_Project.Rmd